$q$-Supercongruences from Jackson's $_8\phi_7$ summation and Watson's $_8\phi_7$ transformation: Introduction

 \section{Introduction}

 For any nonnegative integer $n$ and complex number $x$, define the shifted-factorial to be

 where $\Gamma(x)$ is the famous Gamma function.
-In his second letter to Hardy on February 27, 1913, Ramanujan mentioned the identity

 Let $p$ be an odd prime throughout the paper and $\mathbb{Z}_p$ denote the ring of all $p$-adic integers.
 Define Morita's $p$-adic Gamma function (cf. \cite[Chapter 7]{Robert}) by Noting that $\mathbb{N}$ is a dense subset of $\mathbb{Z}_p$ associated with the $p$-adic norm $|\cdot|_p$, for each $x\in\mathbb{Z}_p$, the definition of $p$-adic Gamma function can be extended as